Wishing Chair: Biography

-Heartwood began her professional music career in a Lexington (KY) band called Radio Café with drummer Kopana Terry.
+Heartwood began her professional music career in a Lexington, Kentucky band called Radio Café with drummer Kopana Terry.
 The band later changed its name to Stealin Horses and was signed by the Arista label.
 The self-titled recording received some national acclaim.
 After the label dropped the band, they released one recording for Malaco/Waldoxy Records (Mesas and Mandolins) and then dissolved.
 Heartwood went on to record a solo album (True Frontiers) after the breakup of Stealin Horses.
+Heartwood did not earn money for this album, motivating her to start her own label Terrakin Records, which published Wishing Well albums.

-Davidson comes from a musical family and has been playing a variety of instruments for most of her life.
+Davidson is a native of Long Island, comes from a musical family and has been playing a variety of instruments for most of her life.
 Her father is a Jewish cantor and composer, and her mother was a music teacher.
 Before joining Heartwood and forming Wishing Chair, she performed with Bev Futrell and Karen Jones of the Reel World String Band in a trio known as Tall, Dark and Handsome.

-The Band
+The band

 Heartwood and Davidson met at a summer music program in Toronto, where Miriam was the program director and Kiya was on faculty.
 After performing together at a faculty recital, Heartwood invited Davidson to perform on her next solo album.
-By the end of the recording process, the two decided to form a band together, and Singing With the Red Wolves was released under the band name Wishing Chair.
+By the end of the recording process, the two decided to form a band together, and Singing with the Red Wolves was released under the band name Wishing Chair.

 In 2001, they met trad-folk musician Kara Barnard while performing at the National Women's Music Festival in Muncie, Indiana.
 They performed a few sets together, and due to the enthusiastic reaction of the audience, they decided to record an album.
 Dishpan Brigade was released two years later.
+They coined the term folk 'n' roll to describe their musical style.
+In 2006, their CD Underdog won Best New Folk album from Just Plain Folks, and was reviewed in Dirty Linen Magazine as "a lively batch of original songs that follow onto two of the oldest traditions of folk music: storytelling and political broadside."

-Currently, Miriam Davidson is the director of the Anna Crusis Women's Choir in Philadelphia and Kiya Heartwood is touring solo.
+In 2012, Davidson became the director of the Anna Crusis Women's Choir in Philadelphia, and Heartwood was touring solo at this time.
 Heartwood lives in Austin, TX.
-Her latest solo CD is entitled "Little Wars" and is due January 2018.